 VCTs invest in entrepreneurial businesses at an early stage.
 This means the investment may be high risk and speculative in nature but can end up delivering some spectacular returns, which makes them appealing for those with plenty of spare cash.

 EISs are similar to VCTs but arguably even riskier because your money will be invested in the shares of a single company rather than a fund.
-An income tax rebate of 20% is given on investments of up to £1 million, provided the shares are held for at least three years.

 The tax levied on the total value of your estate after you die.
 IHT has to be paid by the beneficiaries of your estate before they can receive any of the money from it.
 The money can’t be taken from the value of the estate _– it has to be paid before any money can be released.
 There is an IHT threshold – known as the “nil-rate band” – below which no tax is levied (£325,000 in 2011/12).
 Any amount above the nil-rate band is subject to tax at 40%.
 If your estate totals £600,000, there is no tax on the first £325,000; however your estate will pay 40% tax on the remaining £275,000, a total of £110,000.
 Prudent tax planning can reduce your IHT liability, so always consult a specialist solicitor.